sailfishos-chum/picotts/README.md

 # pkg-picotts

-RPM packaging of Pico TTS for Sailfish
+RPM packaging of Pico TTS for Sailfish.
+For packaging, PicoTTS sources are based on adaptation done at https://github.com/gmn/nanotts